Two Light Easy Reading Books

 The Tennis Party

-Three middle-aged couples spar with each other in this deceptively light women’s fiction novel.
-While this is an easy-reading story, I loved how unafraid she was to bring in a touch of darkness.
-She weaves in class issues, and pokes fun equally at the nouveau riche, and the old-school moneyed class.
+Three middle-aged couples spar in this deceptively light women’s fiction novel.
+While this is an easy-reading story, I loved how unafraid she was to add a touch of darkness.
+She weaves in class issues and pokes fun equally at the nouveau riche and the old-school moneyed class.

-It starts off a little slow, but the tension builds nicely, and towards the end I was just racing along to see how the whole situation would implode.
+It starts off a little slow, but the tension builds nicely, and towards the end, I’m just racing along to see how the whole situation will implode.

 Leave a Reply